merickson3/merickson3.github.io/_pages/publications.md

 ---
 ## Pre-prints

-0. Barros, T., **Erickson, M.G.,** Aguerre, M.A., Olmos Colmenero, J.J., Bertics, S.J., and M.A.
-Wattiaux (2023, *In preparation* ).
-Effects of reduced dietary crude protein concentration on digestibility, N balance, and serum AA concentrations in late-lactation dairy cows.
-Journal of Dairy Science.

-0. **Erickson, M.G.,** Suen, G., Zanton, G.I., and M.A.
-Wattiaux (2023, *In preparation*).
+0. Viquez, F., **Erickson, M.G.,** Suen, G., Zanton, G.I., and M.A.
+Wattiaux (2024, *In preparation*).
 Changes in rumen microbial community structure associated with time-varying dietary protein levels.

 0. **Erickson, M.G.,** Zanton, G.I., and M.A.
-Wattiaux (2023, *In preparation*).
+Wattiaux (2023, *In review*).
 Effects of dietary crude protein level and feeding pattern on nitrogen excretion and nutrient digestibility.
 Journal of Dairy Science.

-0. **Erickson, M.G.,** Zanton, G.I., and M.A.
-Wattiaux (2023, *In preparation*).
-Cosinor mixed models illustrate dynamic effects of dietary crude protein level and feeding pattern on milk and component production over time.
-Journal of Dairy Science.

-0. **Erickson, M.G.** and M.A.
-Wattiaux (2023, *In preparation*).
-Effects of peri-reading activities on undergraduate motivation and reading comprehension of expository scientific text.

 0. Reed, K.F., **Erickson, M.G.**, Barros, T., Danes, M.A.D., Powell, J.M., Zanton, G.I. and M.A.
-Wattiaux (2023, *In preparation*).
+Wattiaux (2023, *In review*).
 Non-linear models of 15N partitioning kinetics in late lactation dairy cows from individually-labeled feed ingredients provide evidence for a slow-turnover N pool.
 Journal of Dairy Science.

+0. Barros, T., **Erickson, M.G.,** Aguerre, M.A., Olmos Colmenero, J.J., Bertics, S.J., and M.A.
+Wattiaux (2023, *In review* ).
+Effects of reduced dietary crude protein concentration on digestibility, N balance, and serum AA concentrations in late-lactation dairy cows.
+Journal of Dairy Science.

 ## Journal Articles

+0. **Erickson, M.G.,** Zanton, G.I., and M.A.
+Wattiaux (2023).
+Dynamic lactation responses to dietary crude protein oscillation in diets adequate and deficient in metabolizable protein in Holstein cows.
+Journal of Dairy Science.
+106(12):8774-8786. doi:10.3168/jds.2023-23603.

 0. De los Santos, J.A., **Erickson, M.G.**, Wattiaux, M.A., and J.J.
 Parrish.
 (2023).
 Retrospective ratings of learning across pre-pandemic, emergency-remote, and post-pandemic instruction in an introductory biology laboratory.
 NACTA Journal.
 67(1):323-329. <a href = "https://doi.org/10.56103/nactaj.v67i1.123"> <i class="fas fa-link"></i></a>